iExecBlockchainComputing/iexec-sdk/CLI.md

 #### iexec account allowance

-checks the amount of allowance approved for the specified spender to use your iExec account (specify --user to see another user's allowance)
+check the amount of allowance approved for the specified spender to use your iExec account (specify --user to see another user's allowance)

 Usage: